HAIR REMOVAL

 -

-If itching occurs, take Benadryl as it may be an allergic reaction.
+If itching occurs, take Benadryl — it may be an allergic reaction.

 -

-If redness or inflammation occurs, Motrin can help reduce discomfort.
+If redness or inflammation occurs, take Motrin — helps reduce discomfort.

 -

-Although it is rare, we suggest you seek medical attention for extreme allergic reactions.
+Although it is rare, we suggest you seek medical attention immediately for extreme allergic reactions.

 -